grzesiek-galezowski/tdd-ebook/manuscript/130_Boundaries.md

 whether the exam is passed based on rating, we would have to write two
 Statements: one for the mediocre rating and other for all the others.

-Here is the Statement for mediocre grade (let us imagine that all grades are members of an enum):
+Here is the Statement for mediocre grade (let's imagine that all grades are members of an enum):

 ```csharp